-The CUNY Graduate School of Journalism is deeply committed to investigative reporting.
+The Craig Newmark Graduate School of Journalism at the City University of New York is deeply committed to investigative reporting.
 If you are passionate about this field of journalism, as we are, this is the place you should be.

 You’ll learn how to conceive and execute investigative stories from journalists with years of experience digging into a wide range of subjects, from City Hall to corporate boardrooms to global espionage.
 They’ll teach you how to delve into documents, mine data, identify sources, cultivate whistleblowers, conduct interviews, uncover human drama and present your findings in compelling pieces produced on multiple media platforms.